MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-manual-conversion.md

 ```

 ### Capabilities

-For desktop apps that you create a package for, you'll have to add the ``runFullTrust`` capability.
+For a package that contains one or more full-trust apps, you'll need to declare the `runFullTrust` restricted capability as shown below.
+For full details, and a definition of *full-trust app*, search for *Full Trust Permission Level* in [App capability declarations](/windows/uwp/packaging/app-capability-declarations)).

 ```XML
 <Capabilities>
   <rescap:Capability Name="runFullTrust"/>
 </Capabilities>
 ```

 ## Fill in the application-level elements

 Fill in this template with information that describes your app.